InjectiveLabs/injective-protocol-specification/derivatives/v1-specification.md

 **Logic**

-Calling `batchFillOrdersSinglePosition` will perform the following steps:
+Calling `batchFillOrdersSinglePosition` will perform the same steps as `batchFillOrders` but will reuse the same taker position to create the opposing position for each order.

 ## batchFillOrKillOrdersSinglePosition